 The stakes are high in any criminal case, but especially when there is the possibility you could be declared a sexual offender.
 You do not want your reputation ruined and your future opportunities curtailed by a requirement that you register as a sexual predator, so you need to do everything possible to prevent that from happening.

-As soon as you have been charged with any offense, you should contact a Las Vegas defense lawyer who can help you to fight the accusations.
+As soon as you have been charged with any offense, you should contact a Las Vegas defense attorney who can help you to fight the accusations.
 If you believe you could be accused of a sexual offense, you need to ensure your lawyer is experienced in handling these complex and high-stakes cases.
 LV Criminal Defense handles sex crimes charges and cases in which there could be a sexual component.

 We will fight hard to protect you from being labeled a sex offender and facing all of the consequences that a sexual offense can cause you to experience.
 Give us a call as soon as you can so we can start working to fight for you.